The past year has been incredibly active for job searching - which means a lot of meeting new colleagues and a lot of "so, tell us about yourself..."

 It can be daunting to boil down your whole persona into a few succinct sentences, but being able to effectively introduce yourself is crucial to building positive rapport and making a lasting first impression.
-Here, we’ll outline best practices when introducing yourself, plus eight example intros for interviewing, your first day of work, and networking in person and online.
+Here, we’ll outline best practices when introducing yourself in a professional setting, plus eight example intros for interviewing, your first day of work, and networking in person and online.

 As you advance in your career, you’ll meet many people who can help you grow professionally.
 Here are five tips for standing out when introducing yourself, according to Whitney Kahn, a client advisor at talent acquisition and advisory firm Kelaca: